HiwotBelay/Job-Board/README.md

 - ✅ **Job Listings Page**
   - Search jobs by keyword,
   - Filter by type, location, or category,
-  - Sort by relevance or latest
+  - Sort by relevance or latest,

 - ✅ **Job Detail View**
   - Full job descriptions